College of Liberal Arts & Sciences

 Hu Hung-shu Memorial Scholarship

-This is an annual scholarship to a deserving graduate student in the 3-D Design program, awarded based on financial need.
+This is an annual scholarship to a deserving graduate student in the 3D design program, awarded based on financial need.

 Iowa Arts Fellowship